 What makes it stand out from other project management methodologies out there is that it focuses more on behavioral changes instead of measuring deliverables and KPIs.
 This makes it a great choice for social projects and humanitarian causes.
 In fact, outcome mapping is widely used in developing countries for charitable projects.

-Which project management methodologies do you use for projects?
+Which project management methodology do you use for your project?
 Let us know in the comments section below.